minprog/programming-1/10 Lectures/06 Week 3 Monday/10 Monday.md

 	}

 This works well as long as we actually send two command-line arguments.
-What happens when we don’t?
+What happens when we don't?
 The program crashes with a segmentation fault.
 This is because we tried to access an element beyond the bounds of the array.
 We should add a check to protect against this: